olihawkins/sveltevis/README.md

 - `AxisY`
 - `Plot`
 - `CircleGeometry`
+- `LineGeometry`
+- `Popup`
+- `ColorSchemeObserver`

 ### Next steps

 The priorities for future work are:

-1. Create more geometry components
+- Create more geometry components
-2. Develop an approach to event handling to support pop-ups and other interactive components
-3. Develop an approach to implementing animation
+- Develop an approach to animation

 ## Trying the components